Bottr-js/Bottr/middleman/source/docs/websocket-client.html.md

 The WebSocket Client allows your bot to be communicate over WebSockets, this is useful for those wanting to build their own frontends.

-Bottr-App uses this client in order to communicate with your Bot.
+Bottr App uses this client in order to communicate with your Bot.

 ## Basic Usage